North Royalton High School: State championships

 The 1979 North Royalton Bears state champion soccer team is the 1st boys’ soccer team in the history of Ohio to finish the season undefeated at 21-0-0.

 Band

-The North Royalton High School Band Program is the largest student organization on campus with over 190 members.
+The North Royalton High School Band Program is the largest student organization on campus with over 200 members.
 The band program incorporates a competitive corps-style marching band, as well four concert bands: Freshman Band, Concert Band, Symphonic Band, and Wind Ensemble.
 It also has two jazz bands.
-The marching band has received a "Superior" rating at the Ohio Music Education Association (OMEA) state finals 32 consecutive times since 1989.
+The marching band has appeared at every Ohio Music Education Association (OMEA) State Marching Band Finals since 1986, receiving a "Superior" (I) rating in all but two years and in 34 consecutive appearances since 1990.
 They have performed at Walt Disney World, Disneyland, The Tournament of Roses Parade in Pasadena, California, The Indianapolis 500 Parade, the BCS Championship in New Orleans, and many more destinations around the country.
-David Vitale is the director of bands, and is an active composer and arranger.
-His latest show was entitled "Carpe Diem!"
+David Vitale has been the director of bands since 2010.